 - 1. Install the H_2/D_2 lamp in place of the H_2 lamp and record the α , β , and γ lines for the hydrogen-deuterium lamp.
 Each of the spectra should show a doublet (i.e., two closely-spaced peaks).
 It is highly desirable to calculate the isotope shift first, before scanning so that you can plan for a good range to scan over and so that you can decide on the resolution necessary to resolve the lines well!
 Scan both the H and D lines in one continuous scan to minimize backlash and other resetting errors. - 2.
 Determine the intensity ratio of the D{α} line to that of the D{β} line.
 You can accomplish this by measuring the two lines (in successive measurements) while carefully controlling any experimental parameters which affect the count rate (e.g., slit widths must not be altered, and the integration time must be held constant).
-Use the spectral saensitivity correction factor determined above to correct for the system's varying sensitivity.
+Use the spectral sensitivity correction factor determined above to correct for the system's varying sensitivity.
 If you use any neutral density filters, you'll have to determine how to correct for those by measuring explicitly the attenuation factor each one introduces. - 3.
 To get a feeling for the resolution obtainable with the Spex monochrometer, return to the D{α} -H{α} line and make "high resolution" (step size of ~0.1 Å or less) studies of the line profile for a variety (three or four) of slit widths between 5 μm and 100 μm.
 If necessary, use one or more neutral density filters (which absorb all wavelengths approximately equally) to keep the pulse counting system used with the SPEX from overloading.
+The point here is to see how the slit width affects the spectral resolution (e.g., the width in Å) of your measurements.